pingcap/blog/announcing-tidb-as-a-service-fully-managed-tidb-offering.md

 * Any cloud, no vendor lock-in

-    Designed with customer’s best interest and portability in mind, TiDB Cloud allows its customers to use the cloud infrastructure of their choice, without fear of being locked-in by a single cloud vendor.
+    TiDB Cloud allows its customers to use the cloud infrastructure of their choice, without fear of being locked-in by a single cloud vendor.

 * Always up-to-date with the best TiDB features